sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/pioneer-applications.md

 Click on a specific auxiliary pioneer application to open and review it.
 You can see all the information entered by the publisher:

 - **Hour goal**: Either 30 hours or 15 hours (_only during announced 'special' months_).
 - **Month(s) of service**: Month(s) during which the publisher wants to serve as an auxiliary pioneer.
 The publisher can also select 'Serve continuously' checkbox to serve until further notice.
-In this case, the months selector is not available.
+In this case, the month's selector is not available.
 - **Date and signature**: Date of submission and name of the applicant that serves as a signature.

 ![Review auxiliary pioneer application](./img/full-application.png)